How can I / Why can’t I record one TV channel while watching

 Most expensive: you could buy a new TV with digital tuner built in (iDTV) plus a new DVD recorder with digital tuner built in.

 See also Recording options for information on kit choices and connecting up.

-Can I use any digital TV recorder to record from Freeview, Satellite or Cable?
+Can I use any digital TV recorder to record from Freeview,

 Can I link my DVD recorder to a digital TV?

 Yes, this is not the most versatile method of connection, but is adequate if you only occasionally want to record from TV.
 Connecting the DVD recorder (or hard drive recorder) to a SCART connection at the back of the TV will allow you to record whatever is on the TV screen, so long as the TV is switched on.
 The recordings will be in standard ‘video’ quality and not the best RGB quality.
 See our Connection Wizard for connection diagrams.
 But remember, to watch and record from different digital channels, you will need two digital tuners in your set-up, see Recording options

 Are Freeview DVD recorders available now?

 Yes, and some have the latest Freeview playback features.
 For our test reports on these see Easiest to use DVD digital TV recorders, or select 'Combined DVD recorder' when you use the Seach.

 If I buy a digital TV recorder can I make a copy on to DVD